axtk/react-keenrouter/README.md

 ## Converting plain links

-In some cases, it can be necessary to make plain HTML links navigable without page reloading.
+In some cases, it can be necessary to make plain HTML links navigable without page reloading, where the route link component (`<A>` in the example above) is not applicable right away.
 For instance:

 - if the plain links are part of a server-fetched chunk of content, or
 - if the plain links are part of a fixed internationalization string, or